sanazjml/QuantISH_pipeline/TMA-CISH/Readme.md

 ### pipeline.scala

 This scala scripts contains the main body of the QuantISH pipeline.
 It receives the cropped TMA spots and separated brown color channel as inputs, and after implementing following steps, it quantifies cell type-specific target RNA inside each tissue sample.
+To make it more convenient from the files size point of view, we have cropped a portion of TMA slide and its deconvoluted channel in Data folder, and will run the pipeline for this small image.
+One can follow the same steps for whole TMA.

 These are the steps implemented directly in pipeline.scala:

 1. Make a mask of deconvoluted brown channel.
 There is a MATLAB script called directly in Anduril pipeline to make a mask of deconvoluted channel for quantification step. (mask.sh, mask_fun.m, mask_run.m functions are being called in this step)